spmeesseman/vscode-taskexplorer/README.md

 Detection of all internally provided task types can be turned on/off in Settings - `'Task Explorer -> Enable [Tasktype]'`.

+## Running bash/sh scripts in Windows Environment

+Bash/sh scripts in Windows will have the shell executable automatically set to a bash shell (if the default shell set in VSCode is not bash).
+The shell executable used can be set in Settings using the `pathToBash` setting.
+If there is no value set in Settings, and Git Bash exists at the default installation installation, Git Bash will be used (MinGW).
+If Git Bash does not exist at the default install location, it is assumed the the path to bash.exe is part of the system PATH variable.
+If you experience errors running Bash scripts in Windows, please check these items.

 ## Feedback & Contributing

 * Please report any bugs, suggestions or documentation requests via the